Syn-McJ/TFClassify-Unity/README.md

+Note: TensorFlowSharp plugin has been deprecated, instead Unity uses their new Barracuda inference engine.
+[See the new example](https://github.com/Syn-McJ/TFClassify-Unity-Barracuda).

 # What

 This is an example of using model trained with TensorFlow in Unity application for image classification and object detection.
 It's a quick port of [TF Classify and TF Detect examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android) from TensorFlow repo, using [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp) for gluing it all together.